contribsys/faktory/docs/protocol-specification.md

 Faktory Work Protocol
 ---------------------

-The Factory Work Protocol (FWP) allows a client interact with a Faktory work server.
+The Factory Work Protocol (FWP) allows a client to interact with a Faktory work server.
 It permits a client to authenticate to a Faktory server, submit units of work for later execution, and/or fetch units of work for processing and subsequently report their execution result.

 FWP does not dictate how work units are scheduled or executed, nor their semantics.
 This is left to the Faktory work server and the client